canro91/canro91.github.io/_posts/2022-06-27-NET6LinqMethods.md

 Also, there are similar alternatives to existing methods such as MinBy, MaxBy, [ExceptBy, IntersectBy, and UnionBy]({% post_url 2022-08-22-IntersectUnionAndExcept %}).
 They work with a delegate to select a property to use as the comparison key and return the "containing" objects, not only the result.

+We can [take a look at DistinctBy source code]({% post_url 2022-07-11-LinqDistinctBySourceCode %}) to see what's inside a LINQ method.
+It’s not that intimidating after all.

 <figure>
 <img src="https://images.unsplash.com/photo-1526007413281-c202e21eedf3?crop=entropy&cs=tinysrgb&fit=crop&fm=jpg&h=400&ixid=MnwxfDB8MXxyYW5kb218MHx8fHx8fHx8MTY0MDc5ODA3MQ&ixlib=rb-1.2.1&q=80&utm_campaign=api-credit&utm_medium=referral&utm_source=unsplash_source&w=600" alt="Vintage movie camera" />